SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 OLD: [aa] => 1,1. [da, ad] => 0,3 3,0. [dd] => 2,2. || a
 NEW: [aa, ad, da] => 0,0. [dd] => 2,2. || d

-system has changes, MAD has allowed us to jump peaks to a lower minima.
+system has changed, MAD has allowed us to jump peaks to a lower minima.

+war only breaks out when tenstions are high, otherwise you would just defend.